Breinigsville, Pennsylvania: 19th century

 In the early 1800s, the village was a center for iron ore mining, which employed many men.
 Around 1855 the Allentown Railroad was graded through Breinigsville, but the tracks were never laid.
 In the 1860s, the Catasauqua and Fogelsville Railroad used the grade to build from Trexlertown, on its main line, into Breinigsville, as part of a branch to serve local limonite (iron ore) mines.
 The largest deposit of pyrite ore in the region was located 2 mi northwest of Breinigsville.
 Later, the village was served by the Allentown-Reading Traction Company.
 These mines had shut down by the end of World War I, and the rails through Breinigsville were consequently abandoned.
 They were finally removed in the 1940s.

 On the western edge of Breinigsville, a United Brethren Church was built in 1880 whose membership at one time peaked at around 40.
 Regular services discontinued in 1912.

 The village had a lumber, grain, and coal depot, a carriage works, and a general store, which are no longer in existence.
 In the mid-1800s, a two-room school house was built in the town, with the upper grades taught by Miss Edith Walbert and the lower grades taught by Mr. John Shoemaker.
 While the school has long ceased operations, the building still stands.
 Around 1860, an independent school district was formed in the township by an act of the legislature.
 The single school replaced the dozens of smaller schools, including the one in Breinigsville.
 The school district served until the early 1900s, when the Parkland School District was formed.

-20th and 21st centuries
+20th century

 In 1987, AT&T acquired around 137 acre in Breinigsville which became known as TEK Park Campus.
 The facility became Bell Labs' world headquarters for optoelectronics research.
 In the late 1990s, the center was spun off as Lucent Technologies.
 In 2002, it was spun off again as Agere Systems.
 In 2003, the park was sold to TriQuint Semiconductor.

+21st century

 In 2012, TEK Park was sold to MRA Group for $50 million.